 Management of magnetometer data is necessary for efficient use, future access, and validation of analytical and interpretative results.
 Archive the raw and processed data to ensure preservation of data to the fullest extent.

-For specific details and guidelines associated with minimum magnetometer data requirements and management (recommended file formats, metadata, data archival, etc.), please see Chapters 1.1 through 1.6 and specifically Chapter 1.6.7 and the Chapter 1 appendices.
+For specific details and guidelines associated with minimum magnetometer data requirements and management (recommended file formats, metadata, data archival, etc.), see Chapter 1.6.6.

 7.9 Processing

 7.9.1 Filtering of Time-Series Data